-In Matthew 28 Jesus said “Go and make disciples of all nations”.
+In Matthew 28 Yeshua said “Go and make disciples of all nations”.

 Now, there is something we can easily miss because we are reading it in modern English.
-Jesus said “Go ye and make disciples of all nations”.
-Ye is old English for you (plural).
+Yeshua said “Go ye and make disciples of all nations”.
+Ye is old English for you, (it’s plural).

-And regardless of the Greek text, if you think about the context - Jesus was talking to his disciples (plural).
+And regardless of the Greek text, if you think about the context - Yeshua was talking to his disciples, (plural).
 He wasn’t talking to one disciple, he was talking to them all together as a group.
 He was giving them a command as a team.

 Imagine a soccer coach says to his team “Go out there and score goals”.